paramt/Q4T/README.md

 1. Configure options in `configure.py`
     - Set the value of `spreadsheet` to the name of your Google sheet
     - Set the value of `channel` to the unique identifier of your chat or username of your channel
+    - Optional: set the value of `loop` to `True` or `False` - whether or not the bot should loop through the questions if there are none left

 ##### :warning: Make sure your repository is private, because your Google credentials and Telegram token is sensitive information.